 - Russia invading Ukraine

-- Hamas attacking Israelis killing hundreds of innocent civilians.
+- The terrorist group Hamas attacked and killed hundreds of innocent Israeli civilians.

-All these events caught expert economists and financial analyst by surprise.
+All these events caught expert economists and financial analysts by surprise.
 They were no better at forecasting the economy and the market than the guy next door.

 So what do you do when the future is uncertain?